nik786/kube-learn/ansible.md

 | **Reusability**                     | Breaking a playbook into roles allows logical separation and enhances the reusability of components across different playbooks. |
 | **Functionality**                   | Each role focuses on a particular functionality or desired output, with all necessary steps either within the role or in dependencies. |
 | **Role Dependencies**               | Roles can depend on other roles, which helps in organizing tasks that need to be executed in a particular order.           |

+## Can you explain the difference between vars, defaults, and set_fact?
+● Answer:
+○ vars: Variables defined in playbooks, inventories, or roles.
+○ defaults: Default variables for roles, overridden by other variable sources.
+○ set_fact: Sets variables dynamically during task execution, overriding other variable sources temporarily

+ How do you use include_role and import_role?
+What is the difference?
+● Answer:
+○ include_role: Dynamically includes a role at runtime, allowing for conditional execution.
+○ import_role: Statically includes a role at parse time, making it part of the playbook structure.

+What are some use cases for block and rescue in playbooks?
+● Answer: block allows grouping tasks, while rescue provides error handling for tasks in the block.
+For example, using block for service deployment and rescue to revert changes if deployment fails.

+ How do you optimize Ansible playbook performance?
+● Answer:
+○ Use free strategy for parallelism.
+○ Avoid unnecessary gather_facts.
+○ Cache facts using fact_caching.
+○ Limit tasks to specific hosts with when conditions.

+How would you handle rolling updates using Ansible?
+● Answer: Use the serial keyword to limit the number of hosts updated simultaneously, ensuring minimal downtime.